vora/react-native-starter-kit/README.md

 - Typescript, ESLint and Prettier

-- Babel Plugin Module Resolver: Allows you to import module like `import Component from '~/components/common/Component'`
+- Babel Plugin Module Resolver: Allows you to import module like:

+  - `import Component from '~/components/common/Component'`

 - React Navigation: Setup with a stack navigator.
 Configure in `src/Navigator.tsx`